 Rent strollers and baby gear

 As a family entertainment hub, Orlando has a lot to offer in terms of renting gear for babies or younger children.
-You can rent strollers, play pens, high chairs, fold up cots, and more to help make planning for your trip, and packing, a lot easier.
+You can rent strollers, play pens, high chairs, fold up cots, and more to help make planning and packing for Disney World, a lot easier.
 Many of these companies will deliver the strollers and other equipment to your hotel or resort on the first day of your arrival and pick them up when you leave.
 This saves you the trip, the time, and the space in your car.
 This is a great option if you’re flying into Orlando instead of driving.
 Check out Orlando Stroller Rentals, BabyQuip, or Baby Wheels Orlando for more information.

 Activities for Kids, Beyond Disney